 Earnings Calendar

 Related to the virus itself, US infections continue to rage as the US.
-The totals have risen to 27,150,457 confirmed cases and 461,930 deaths.
-However, the number of new cases continues the recent trend of falling and is back down to the pre-election level as the average new cases are now 136,003 new cases per day.
-Deaths are falling too, but still semain stubbornly high at 3,151 per day.
+The totals have risen to 28,002,240 confirmed cases and 486,922 deaths.
+However, the number of new cases continues the recent trend of falling quickly and is back down to the pre-election level as the average new cases are now 105,798 new cases per day.
+Still, deaths remain stubbornly high at 2,818 per day.
+President Biden said Thursday that deals have been inked to provide an additional 200 million doses of the PFE and MRNA vaccines (raising the total order to 600 million doses).
+More importantly, he said the country was on track to have given 300 million vaccinations by the end of July.
+In that vein, RAD will begin administering vaccinations today.

 Follow the trend, respect support and resistance levels, and don’t chase the moves you missed.
-Remember, nobody ever sustained a career by picking reversals…so don’t do it.
-Keep locking in your profits when you have them.
 It’s all about achieving trade goals and sticking to your discipline.
-Our job is to produce consistent gains…not catch lightening in a bottle.
-So, stick with your plan, maintain discipline and work your process.
+So, keep locking in your profits when you have them.
+Stick with your plan, maintain discipline and work your process.
+Remember it’s Friday and we have a 3-day weekend coming.
+So, pay yourself and get your portfolio set for the long weekend.

 Ed

-Swing Trade Ideas for your consideration and watchlist: OSTK, BABA, WK, FOXF, FFIC, XES, VIAC, RIG, COMM You can find Rick’s review of tickers on his YouTube Channel here.
+Swing Trade Ideas for your consideration and watchlist: ASML, AMAT, MRVL, BYND, SOHU, CX, SPCE.
+You can find Rick’s review of tickers on his YouTube Channel here.
 Trade your plan, take profits along the way, and smart.
 Also, remember to check for impending earnings reports.
 Finally, remember that any tickers we mention and talk about in the trading room are not recommendations to buy or sell.

 🎯 Mike Probst: Rick, Got CTL off the scanner today.
 Already up 30%.
 Love it.